iansp2/ippsec_golang/README.md

 Projects roadmap:
 - LDAP injector (in progress)
-- Automating boolean sql injections (originally in Python, I will implement in go)
+- Automating boolean sql injections (ippsec did it in Python, I am implementing in Go)

 ## LDAP injector
 The HTB machine used for this is Ghost (https://app.hackthebox.com/machines/616)